Recruiting for Associate Editor

 About the role

-Geomatics, Natural Hazards, and Risk is currently recruiting for an Associate Editor (AE).
-This role is a great opportunity for an academic with a strong research background in natural hazards and/or risk dealing with ground and satellite data.
-The AE must have commitment, drive, and ability to help develop the journal.
-As part of this role, you will be responsible for the oversight and administration of a rigorous and proper peer review process that delivers an agreed amount of content of suitable scope and quality within an agreed publication timeframe.
+As part of this role, you will be responsible for the oversight and administration of a rigorous and proper peer review process on a selection of submissions to the Journal that delivers content of suitable scope and quality within an agreed publication timeframe.

 About the journal